advorkina/guide-to-javascript-unit-tests/README.md

 A Guide to Javascript (and not only) Unit Testing
 =================================

+A document that was made to put together some of the knowledge regarding unit testing in JavaScript.
+Feel free to use it for your needs or to edit.

 ### The goal of these guidelines is to make your tests:

 * Readable